serverless/serverless/docs/deprecations.md

 - The `serverless.yml` setting is ineffective for deprecations reported before the configuration is read.
 - `SLS_DEPRECATION_DISABLE` and `disabledDeprecations` remain respected, and no errors will be thrown for mentioned deprecation codes.

+<a name="CLI_OPTIONS_SCHEMA_V3"><div>&nbsp;</div></a>

+## CLI Options extensions, `type` requirement

+Deprecation code: `CLI_OPTIONS_SCHEMA_V3`

+Internal handling of CLI arguments was improved with type awareness for options.
+Now each option definition is expected have `type` defined in its settings.

+Possible values are `string`, `boolean` and `multiple`.
+Check [Defining options](/framework/docs/providers/aws/guide/plugins#defining-options) documentation for more info.

+If you rely on a plugin which does not set types (yet) please report the issue at its issue tracker.

+Starting with v4.0.0 any option extensions which does not have `type` defined will be communicated with a thrown error

 <a name="PROVIDER_IAM_SETTINGS_V3"><div>&nbsp;</div></a>

 ## Grouping IAM settings under `provider.iam`